Know ● Claim ● Own ● Live

 Media

-I help people develop a more self-assured relationship to themselves and their lives.
-My work centers on self-acceptance—not as resignation, but as a foundation for meaningful change—across therapy, education, writing, public-facing advocacy, and speaking.
+For around 20 years now, I’ve specialize in helping individuals develop a more self-assured relationship with themselves and their lives, and helping parents more confidently support their children (adolescents and adults) in eating disorder recovery.
+My approach centers on self-acceptance—not as resignation, but as a foundation for meaningful change—across therapy, education, writing, advocacy, and speaking.

-It can be hard to find meaning in our struggles or in long-standing patterns we don’t like about ourselves.
-With the right support, those experiences can be understood—not erased—and can become a doorway to greater steadiness, self-appreciation, and inner peace.
+It can be difficult to find meaning in struggles or long-standing patterns we don’t like about ourselves.
+With the right guidance, those experiences can be understood—not erased—and can become a doorway to greater steadiness, self-appreciation, and inner peace.

-From therapy to education, each role is distinct and intentional.
-Learn more about my background and approach here, or explore therapy, parent eating disorder support, confidence coaching, speaking, or books below.
+Each role I hold is distinct and intentional.
+Learn more about my background and expertise below (and for more detail, click the About tab), or explore therapy, parent eating disorder support, confidence coaching, speaking, or books below.

 Services, Speaking, & Writing